 When you get tested, the testing lab only has the barcode number from your kit.
 It never knows anything about you, not even your name.

-Federal laws prevent employers or insurance companies from discriminating against you based on your genetics, too, regardless of what your health screening may turn up.
+Federal laws prevent employers or insurance companies from discriminating against you based on your genetics, too, regardless of what your health reports may turn up.